 Defining Covalent Bonds

 A covalent bond arises when two atoms share electrons.
 This sharing allows each atom to achieve a stable electron configuration, usually resembling that of a noble gas.
-For example, a hydrogen atom, with only one electron, can achieve the stable configuration of helium by sharing an electron with another hydrogen atom, forming a diatomic hydrogen molecule (H₂).
+Take this: a hydrogen atom, with only one electron, can achieve the stable configuration of helium by sharing an electron with another hydrogen atom, forming a diatomic hydrogen molecule (H₂).
 Similarly, oxygen, with six valence electrons, can share two electrons with another oxygen atom, creating a diatomic oxygen molecule (O₂).

 The Quantum Mechanical Foundation